 Even so, this trend must end.
 But how to do it?
 First, we must insist on making visible what is invisible, that is, making prisons and the problems generated by disproportionate imprisonment visible.
 Also, it is necessary to demand that judges use alternatives to imprisonment, ask politicians to support their proposals with empirical evidence, and reduce the perverse incentives that police and prosecutors have to increase imprisonment rates.
 For this to be possible, alternatives to jail must be properly supervised, because if they fail, the demand will always be for more prison.
 In short, we must seek a break from this trend that has permeated the region.

-*Carolina Villadiego is a researcher at the Center for the Study of Law, Justice and Society (Dejusticia).
+*Carolina Villadiego is a researcher at the Center for Law, Justice and Society (Dejusticia).